open5e/open5e/source/monsters/tome-of-beasts/T/tosculi/tosculi-drone.rst

 **Challenge** 1/2 (100 XP)

-**Gliding Wings.** The tosculi drone can use its wings to slowly descend when falling (as if under the effect of the feather fall spell).
+**Gliding Wings.** The tosculi drone can use its wings to slowly descend when falling (as if under the effect of the :ref:`srd:feather-fall` spell).
 It can move up to 5 feet horizontally for every foot it falls.
 The tosculi drone can’t gain height with these wings alone.
 If subjected to a strong wind or lift of any kind, it can use the updraft to glide farther.